- Provisioning Active Directory (UMROOT) Accounts

 - Tips for System Administrators: Managing UMROOT Accounts

 MCommunity groups and AD.
-MCommunity groups used to provide administrative access to services ordered through the Michigan IT Services Portal are synchronized to Active Directory (UMROOT).
+MCommunity groups used to provide administrative access to services ordered through the Michigan IT Services Portal are synchronized to UMROOT.

-Members of the U-M community get a UMROOT Active Directory account automatically when they get their uniqname.
+Members of the U-M community get a UMROOT account automatically when they get their uniqname.

-Some additional information comes through from MCommunity to Active Directory for people whose directory profiles are designated as private.
-The person's title (U-M working title), affiliation, and U-M work phone are visible inside Active Directory.
+Some additional information comes through from MCommunity to Active Directory (UMROOT) for people whose directory profiles are designated as private.
+The person's title (U-M working title), affiliation, and U-M work phone are visible inside AD.

 No Affiliation, No UMROOT Account

-When people lose all affiliations with the university, they lose eligibility for a UMROOT Active Directory account; their account will be de-provisioned.
+When people lose all affiliations with the university, they lose eligibility for a UMROOT account; their account will be de-provisioned.

 - Many of the people who lose eligibility will be terminated faculty and staff.
 Terminated faculty and staff who have no other university affiliation begin the Active Directory de-provisioning process when their affiliation is removed from Wolverine Access and therefore from their MCommunity Directory profile.
 They get 30 days notice before losing access to services that use their UMROOT account.
 Faculty and staff who retire keep their accounts.